History of the Song dynasty: The Great Ditch and Treaty of Shanyuan

 In 1004, Liao forces managed to march deep into Song territory, camping out in Shanyuan, about 100 km north of the Song capital of Kaifeng.
 However, their forces were greatly overextended and any possible escape route was in danger of being blocked by Song forces.
 Eventually, the completion of the 'Great Ditch' as an effective defensive blockade which slowed the advance of Liao cavalry forced the Liao to request a truce.
 Negotiations resulted in the Treaty of Shanyuan, signed in January 1005 (some sources cite 1004 due to the Chinese Lunar Calendar), which fixed the borders of the Song and Liao as they were before the conflict.
 The Khitan rulers also wanted to intermarry with the Zhao family line of the Song, an offer that the Song refused in favor of a nominal and figurative imperial kinship.
 However, the treaty required the Song to make annual tribute payments to the Liao and recognize Liao equality with the Song.
 The tribute consisted of 283 kg (100,000 oz) of silver along with 200,000 bolts of silk, increasing to 500,000 units by 1042.
 However, even with the increase in 1042, the Song economy was not damaged by this enforced tribute.
 The bullion holding of the Liao dynasty did not increase with the tribute either, since the Song exported many goods annually to the Liao, dwarfing the amount of imported goods from Liao.
 Therefore, much of the silver sent to Liao as tribute was used to pay for Song Chinese goods, and the silver wound up back into the hands of Chinese merchants and the Song government.

 Until the Song dynasty took advantage of a large rebellion within the Liao Kingdom in 1125, the Song had to conduct cordial relations with the Liao.
 Skilled ambassadors were sent on missions to court the Liao and maintain peace, such as the renowned horologist, engineer, and state minister Su Song.
 The Song also prepared for armed conflict, increasing the overall size of the armed forces to a million soldiers by 1022.
-By that time, however, the military was consuming three-quarters of the tax revenues gathered by the state, compared to a mere 2 or 3 percent of state income that would be consumed by just providing the Liao with tribute.
+By that time, however, the military was consuming three-quarters of the tax revenues gathered by the state, compared to a mere 2 or 3 per cent of state income that would be consumed by just providing the Liao with tribute.
 Due to these circumstances, intense political rivalries would later arise in the Song court over how to handle these issues.